 ALL ABOUT ROSS.

-While primarily recognized for his lighter, comedic parts, Ross can get pretty dramatic - most notably as the antagonist opposite Sheetal Sheth in The Wisdom Tree; the father of a teen with Down Syndrome in A Normal Life; and as the ascerbic Dr. Walsh in Lifetime's original film Forgotten Evil starring Masiela Lusha.
+While primarily recognized for his lighter, comedic parts, Ross can get pretty dramatic in feature films - most notably co-starring opposite Jennifer Esposito in the horror/mystery From Black; the father of a teen with Down Syndrome in A Normal Life; and as the ascerbic Dr. Walsh in Lifetime's original film Forgotten Evil starring Masiela Lusha.

 Ross credits his film success to extensive experience in live theater.
 His favored stage roles include Ché in Evita, The Dentist in Little Shop of Horrors, and Valere in La Bete.
 He is the recipient of two Best Actor awards for appearances at the Marin Fringe Festival (Audience Choice and Critic's Choice for his quick-change turn as two computer daters in George Dykstra's Lights, Camera, Love), and is also a past Irene Ryan Award nominee.

 Born and raised in Eureka, California, Ross is a fourth-generation native of Humboldt County.
-His media and performing arts family includes mom Donna Cleveland (former local television personality and Romper Room teacher), dad Bill Turner (college radio personality and stage actor), sister Heidi Turner (SAG and AEA actress), uncle Bob Turner (radio DJ, television host and newscaster (KRED-AM, KVIQ-TV, and KITV-TV), and grandmother Mable Turner (professional pianist and film organist during the silent movie era).
+His media and performing arts family includes mom Donna Cleveland (former local television personality and Romper Room teacher), dad Bill Turner (college radio personality and stage actor), sister Heidi Turner (SAG and AEA actress), uncle Bob Turner (radio DJ, television host and news anchor), and grandmother Mable Turner (professional pianist and film organist during the silent movie era).